patternfly/training-scenarios/react-components/toolbar-filter/step5.md

-One particular type of Data toolbar item is called the `DataToolbarFilter`.
+One particular type of data toolbar item is called the `DataToolbarFilter`.
 When used, selected filters are displayed in chip groups below the toolbar.
 Placing any `DataToolbarFilter` inside of a toggle group makes the toolbar responsive.

 Using a `DataToolbarFilter` requires three properties.
 First is a managed array of selected filters called `chips` as strings or ReactNodes.
 It also requires an `onDelete` callback function to be executed whenever the user deletes a selected filter chip.
 Lastly, it requires a `categoryName` which will be used to label the chip group.

-1) **Define the required `onDelete` function to be passed to the DataToolbarFilters**
+1) **Define the required `onDelete` function to be passed to each `DataToolbarFilter`**

-Add it to the ToolbarDemoApp class below the `onSelect` function definition in the `ToolbarDemoApp` class.
+Add the function to the ToolbarDemoApp class.
+Make sure to add it below the `onSelect` function definition in the `ToolbarDemoApp` class.

 The `onDelete` callback function is executed whenever the user deletes a selected filter chip.